Namansinghshekhawat/Email-Detection-System/README.md

-# Email-Detection-System
-A machine learning-based Email Detection System that uses Natural Language Processing (NLP) and text classification techniques to analyze and classify emails as spam or legitimate.
-This project demonstrates the practical use of machine learning for automated email detection and spam filtering.
+# Email Spam Detection using Machine Learning

+This project detects whether an email message is Spam or Not Spam using TF-IDF Vectorizer and Naive Bayes algorithm.

+## Technologies Used
+- Python
+- Pandas
+- Scikit-learn

+## How to Run
+1. pip install -r requirements.txt
+2. python src/train_model.py
+3. python src/predict.py